janhancic/hopper/README.md

 ## Programs in this repository

 ### Hopper Virtual Machine
 Contained in the `vm` folder.
-A 8bit Virtual Machine that virtualises a Hopper computer.
+An 8bit Virtual Machine that virtualises a Hopper computer.

 ### Hopper Hardware Emulator
-TODO
+Contained in the `emulator` folder.
+An 8bit emulator that emulates a Hopper computer.

 ### Hopper Assembler
 Contained in the `assembler` folder.
 A simple assembler that assembles .hop files into binary files